 Soil health is the foundational element for great agriculture and efficient water use.
 A healthy soil has a host of organic matter and microbes which increase infiltration and provide nutrients to growing plants.
 Healthy soils are well-structured with networks of pores, and cover crops are utilized to make sure it doesn’t run away when it rains.

 The National Resources Conservation Service is at the forefront of advocating for soil health behind a basis of scientific evidence and experimentation.
 The Soil Health Literature Summary of 2015 is the authoritative document on soil science and methodology for promoting healthy soil.
 However, it can be a bit overwhelming as a first read.
 You can take this soil health quiz from the NRCS to see where you stand in your knowledge, or start to dive right in.

 This article on the Five Principles of Soil Health link numerous facets of agriculture and important practices into tangible outcomes.
-A story from Dave Dearstyne, Soil Health Technical Advisory of the Shavano Conservation District puts these principles into practice in his own backyard, advocating for their use regardless of scale.

 The Soil Health Lesson in a Minute Series is a quick introduction to many soil health topics.
 Here is one example: